On the Adversarial Transferability of Generalized "Skip Connections": Experiments under complex scenarios

-To alleviate the threat of adversarial attacks, multiple defense approaches are developed and we can mainly divide them into four categories: adversarial training \cite{madry2017towards,mo2022adversarial}, certified robustness \cite{cohen2019certified,yang2021certified}, denoised models \cite{liao2018defense} and purified-based defenses \cite{naseer2020self}.
-Selecting one representative defense from each category, we evaluate whether SGM can help existing attacks better invade adversarial training (AT), random smoothing (RS) \cite{cohen2019certified}, High-Level Representation Guided Denoiser (HRD) \cite{liao2018defense}, Neural Representation Purifier (NRP) \cite{naseer2020self}.
-For AT, utilizing the open-source code provided by \cite{wong2020fast} we perform adversarial training with $2/255$ budget bounded by $L_{\infty}$ norm.
-As for RS, we choose the smooth classifier which is trained with Gaussian noises at variance 0.25.
-The denoised or purified networks for HGD and NRP are downloaded from the link provided on their GitHub page.
-We choose ResNet-152 and ResNet-50 as the source and the target models respectively.
-The decay factor $\gamma$ is set as 0.2 and our experiments are performed on the five representative attacks in Table \ref{table:res}.
+To alleviate the threat of adversarial attacks, multiple defense approaches have been developed, which can be categorized into four groups: 1) adversarial training (AT) \cite{madry2017towards,mo2022adversarial,wei2023cfa,singh2023revisiting}, 2) certified robustness \cite{cohen2019certified,yang2021certified}, 3) denoised models \cite{liao2018defense}, and 4) purified-based defenses \cite{naseer2020self}.
+For AT-based defenses, we evaluate the effectiveness of SGM against three representative methods: Fast-AT \cite{wong2020fast}, CFA \cite{wei2023cfa}, and Robust Architectures (RA) \cite{singh2023revisiting}.
+For the other categories, we select one representative from each: Random Smoothing (RS) \cite{cohen2019certified} for certified defenses, High-Level Representation Guided Denoiser (HGD) \cite{liao2018defense} for denoising-based defenses, and Neural Representation Purifier (NRP) \cite{naseer2020self} for purification-based defenses.
+Detailed settings are provided in Appendix~\ref{app:defense}.

-As shown in Table \ref{table:defense}, SGM helps current attacks better bypass existing defense approaches.
-This is because SGM leverages more gradients from the path with shorter lengths, better preserving the adversarial effect of misclassification.
-When crossly comparing the performances of different defenses, we observe that AT obtains the lowest ASR even on some advanced attacks like FMAA.
-This observation is consistent with the finding in \cite{athalye2018obfuscated}.
-However, even against this powerful defense, SGM can effectively improve the ASR ($>$2\% on average).
-This indicates that SGM can better invade the models even if the defenses are developed by defenders.
+As shown in Table~\ref{table:defense}, SGM consistently enhances the ability of existing attacks to bypass various defenses.
+This improvement arises from SGM’s ability to leverage more gradients from the path with shorter lengths, thereby better preserving adversarial perturbations.
+Among the evaluated defenses, AT-based methods (Fast-AT, CFA, RA) yield the lowest ASRs, even against some advanced attacks like MFAA, consistent with findings in \cite{athalye2018obfuscated}.
+Nonetheless, SGM remains effective even in these challenging settings.
+For instance, against CFA, SGM improves the ASR of RFA from 9.40\% to 13.13\% (+3.73\%).
+These results highlight SGM’s potential to enhance attack strength even in the presence of defenses.